CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-3.md

 ![Screenshot showing the Scaling out Functionality for a Function App hosted in App Service on Kubernetes through Azure Portal](/img/blog/azure-arc-for-apps-part-3/app-service-on-kubernetes-functions-scale-out.jpg)

-If you have your Kubernetes-thinking hat on, then you'll probably be able to determine where this is going.
+If you have your Kubernetes-thinking hat on, then you'll probably see where this is going.
 Before saving the new scale out configuration, I once again ran the command ``kubectl get po -n appservice --watch``.
-You'll notice that Kubernetes maintains the replicaset (i.e. arc-aks-func-demo-65774c56bb-l7wc7), but adds two additional pods to it.
+You'll see that Kubernetes maintains the replicaset (i.e. arc-aks-func-demo-65774c56bb-l7wc7), but adds creates additional pods (ending lql9n and cfj4j).
 Again, this is unsurprising and in-line with how we'd expect Kubernetes to handle a scale out event for any Kubernetes workload.

 ```bash
 kubectl get po -n appservice --watch